2 Die in Vegas-Area Small Plane Crash; Man on Ground Escapes

-A twin-engine aircraft flying to El Cajon's Gillespie Field crashed shortly after takeoff in suburban Las Vegas Thursday, killing two people and igniting a fire that damaged a construction trailer from which a man escaped while choking on fuel fumes.
+A twin-engine aircraft crashed shortly after takeoff Thursday in suburban Las Vegas, killing two people and igniting a fire that damaged a construction trailer from which a man escaped while choking on fuel fumes.

 “It was awful," said Bruce Langson, the property owner.
 He said he heard the aircraft flying low and knew something was wrong.